Atsuyo64/ai-tournament/README.md

 }
 ```

 > [!NOTE]
-> Agents must be Rust crates located in the specified directory.
+> Agents must be Rust crates or precompiled binaries located in the specified directory.
 Each agent of each match runs as a separate, isolated process.

 ## Example Agent